Automattic/wp-calypso/client/components/plans/plan-icon/README.md

 PlanIcon Component
 =============

 PlanIcon component is a React component to display plans icons in SVG format.
-We have four different plans icons:
+We have several different plans icons:
 - Free
 - Personal
 - Premium
 - Business
+- Ecommerce

 Jetpack plans also use these plans icons.